schneider1231/HeLlO-wOrLd/README.md

-# HeLlO-wOrLd
+# HeLlO wOrLd | hello WORLD

-This code make each other character in the sentence you input upper case and then make each other world of the sentence upper case.
+This code asks the user to input a sentence and then changes each other character to uppercase and lower case.Then changes each other word to